 Traditional Internal Uses

 I’d like to add to this list some words about menstruation.
 I took about 3/4 of a teaspoon of my calcium bentonite clay in about 8 oz of water last night and feel that it greatly helped with the beginning of my menses this month.
-Sometimes, I have debilitating cramps — mainly if I am under a lot of stress.
-So, this happens a couple times a year — vomiting and diarrhea.
+Sometimes, I have debilitating cramps — mainly if I am under a lot of stress causing burden to my liver and causing pelvic stagnation.
+So, this happens a couple times a year…

 Looking under a microscope, it is said that the particles of these clays look like rectangles.
 They magnify toxins and heavy metals to themselves and do not release them once they are bound.
 They then take these toxins out of the body through the excretory system.
 So, it is wise to drink a healthy amount of water when you are taking these clays internally.
 The great thing is that while they are ridding the body of toxicity, they are helping remineralize the body and boost it on a cellular level.
 At least, that’s what I have come to understand through some research.